SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 A constructor is generally a callable unit and thus called with () Rust doesn't use any operator to create new Structs.
 In general, you use literals, some type provide a new() associated function.
-In C#, Java, the constructor has the same name as the class
+In C#, Java, the constructor has the same name as the class.
+Many languages allow us to declare many different constructors with different arguments.

 <h3>type parameters and generics</h3>